JereKuusela/valheim-dev/publish/README.md

 It's also possible to use negative modifiers.
 For example `bind j,-leftalt god` won't toggle god mode while left alt is pressed.
 However using these is not usually needed.

+### Bind modes

+The list of keys can also contain item names to enable/disable commands when a certain item is equipped.

+For example `bind j,hammer god` would only toggle god mode when the hammer is equipped.

+List of other special modes:
+- `build`: True when in build mode.

 ### Mouse wheel

 Mouse wheel allows binding too with custom keycode `wheel` (by default simulates the keycode `none`).
 It's important to use modifier keys because the binding will block build rotation.